apache/spark/docs/configuration.md

   <td><code>spark.dynamicAllocation.cachedExecutorIdleTimeout</code></td>
   <td>infinity</td>
   <td>
-    If dynamic allocation is enabled and an executor which has cached data blocks has been idle for more than this duration, the executor will be removed.
+    If elastic scaling is enabled and an executor which has cached data blocks has been idle for more than this duration, the executor will be removed.
 For more details, see this
     <a href="job-scheduling.html#resource-allocation-policy">description</a>.
   </td>